calint/compiler-2/etc/README.1.md

 # compiler-2: baz

-Experimental compiler of minimalistic and specialized language to nasm x86_64 for Linux
+Experimental compiler for a minimalistic, specialized language that targets NASM x86_64 assembly on Linux.

 ## Intention